 - High contact surfaces like doorknobs, elevator buttons, and faucets are known to have a lot of germs.
 Wash your hands after touching these surfaces.

 - Personal items like purses and backpacks should be kept off the floor and communal surfaces.
-This helps the stop of spreading the germs.
+This helps the stop spreading the germs.

 - If you work in an office, create distance-based meetings either through videoconferencing or by maintaining at least 1-metre space between people in the same room.